tob-90/ics-email-reminder/README.md

 ## Overview
 This Python script fetches events from one or more iCalendar (ICS) sources and sends reminder emails.
-It was specifically developed for Radicale, but it also works with other services such as Google Calendar.
+It was specifically developed for Radicale (https://radicale.org/), but it also works with other services such as Google Calendar.
 It supports recurring events, custom reminder times, and tracking of already sent reminders.

 ![calendar_reminder](https://github.com/user-attachments/assets/d3d284b1-4328-475a-b211-7a942eea8d12)